DOAJ/doaj/cms/pages/apply/guide.md

 This is Version 1.3 of the Guide to applying.

-*Version: 1.3 (April 2023 - Clarification to endogeny, displaying journal rankings, information about author charges and reviewers, flipped journals and journals/publishers with multiple exclusions )*<br>
+*Version: 1.3 (April 2023 - further clarification to endogeny, displaying journal rankings, information about author charges and reviewers, flipped journals and journals/publishers with multiple exclusions )*<br>
 <s>Version: 1.2 (February 2022 - extra copyright and licensing information were moved to a separate page)</s><br>
 <s>Version: 1.1 (December 2021 - a clarification to endogeny criterion)</s><br>
 <s>Version 1.0 (November 1.0)